Setting up a payment arrangement for your T-Mobile account is quick and easy.

 - Pay all new bills that become due during the arrangement by the due date.

-- Once set up, don't attempt to change, extend, or delete a payment arrangement.
+- Once set up, don't attempt to change, extend, or delete a payment arrangement if a past due balance still exists on the account.

 - Don't make payment(s) early or with an alternate method if your payment arrangement is set up with a Future Dated Payment.
 This may cause your payment not to be recognized by the system as fulfilling your arrangement, and they may cause duplicate payments, overpayments, added fees, and possible suspension of service.

 - Late fees may apply if the payment date is past your original due date.

 - A $20 restore fee per line, and taxes will be included in the installment(s) if your account is suspended (including partial suspension) for non-payment.